-Events and conditions around the world, including war and other military actions, such as the invasion of Ukraine, inflation, higher energy prices, higher interest rates and other general macroeconomic or geopolitical concerns may impact the demand for our products and have a negative effect on our operations.
+Events and conditions around the world, including war and other military actions, higher energy prices, higher interest rates and other geopolitical and macroeconomic concerns may impact the demand for our products and consequently have a negative effect on our business, competitive or financial position or results of operations.

-We may be directly or indirectly impacted by political instability and civil unrest, terrorist attacks, war, including the invasion of Ukraine, and other military actions and other public health and safety concerns, as well as their resulting impacts, including supply chain and operational disruptions, increased energy prices, inflation, higher interest rates, the imposition of international sanctions and volatility in the demand for our products.
-In addition to general macroeconomic concerns, such events may also lead to government restrictions on travel, trade and crossborder transactions.
-Such events and the resulting impacts could restrict our operations, lead to reductions in our profitability, and have a material adverse effect on our business, competitive or financial position or our ongoing results of operations.
+We may be directly or indirectly impacted by political instability and civil unrest, terrorist attacks, war, and other military actions and other safety concerns, as well as their resulting impacts, including supply chain and operational disruptions, increased energy prices, inflation, higher interest rates, the imposition of international sanctions and volatility in the demand for our products.
+In addition to general geopolitical and macroeconomic concerns, such events may also lead to government restrictions on travel, trade and cross-border transactions.
+Such events and the resulting impacts could restrict our operations, cause reductions in our profitability, and have a material adverse effect on our business, competitive or financial position or results of operations.